christensenacademy/christensen-academy/modules/computer-basics/textpages/computer-hardware-and-software.md

 ##Software
 Without software, computers wouldn't actually *do* anything.
 Think of software as the instructions computers follow.
 Software is written by computer programmers.
 The CPU's (i.e., processor's) job is to run software.

 It can be helpful to think of software as existing layers.
-In an effort to simplify our discussion of software, I'll pretend like there are just two layers.
+In an effort to simplify our discussion of software, I'll pretend that there are just two layers.

 ###Operating Systems (Bottom Layer)
 Personal computers, tablets, and smartphones all have their own operating systems.
 Windows computers have a version of the Windows operating system, Apple computers have a version of the Mac operating system, iPhones have a versions of the iOS operating system, and so on.
 The operating system gives the computer its core functionality.